Can I unlock my phone?

 - The make and model of the handset

-- Your IMEI number, which can be found by typing *#06# into your phone
+- The IMEI number, which can be found by typing *#06# into the phone dialler

 Does my network have to unlock my phone?